modelics/strata/README.md

 **Important notes**

-* An internet connection is required during the installation process, because some third-party libraries ([OpenBLAS](https://www.openblas.net/) and [yaml-cpp](https://github.com/jbeder/yaml-cpp)) will be downloaded and installated automatically.
+* An internet connection is required during the installation process, because some third-party libraries ([OpenBLAS](https://www.openblas.net/) and [yaml-cpp](https://github.com/jbeder/yaml-cpp)) will automatically be downloaded and installated locally in the directory `external`.
 * If you already have OpenBLAS installed on your machine, you could save some time by reusing it.
 In that case, instead of `cmake ..`, run
    ```bash
    cmake -DWITH_OPENBLAS_INC=location/of/openblas/headers -DWITH_OPENBLAS_LIB=location/of/openblas/lib ..